Ryanff72/Ryanff72.github.io/docs/index.md

 ## Games

 At the time of writing, I have completed 9 game projects.
+More are in the works!

 ### Little Dice
 ![lttlediceimg](Games/images/littledice.jpg){: width="250" } <br>